Tonawanda Seneca Nation: History

-The Tonawanda Band did not want to make such changes, and thus seceded from the main Seneca nation in New York.
-They reorganized and re-established their traditional government with a council of chiefs representing each of their eight clans.
+The Tonawanda Band did not want to make such changes.
+They continued their traditional government with a council of chiefs representing each of their eight clans.
 In 1857, under the "Treaty with the Seneca, Tonawanda Band", the Tonawanda Band of Seneca Indians secured federal recognition as an independent Indian nation.
 With their share of proceeds from the earlier land sale, they bought back most of the Tonawanda Reservation.

-Under their traditional government, hereditary chiefs typically served for life.
-They governed by a consensus of leaders of the clans, which formed the basis of the band.
-The Seneca and all the Iroquois peoples had a matrilineal kinship system, in which descent and property were passed through the maternal line.
-Children were considered born into the mother's clan and took their status from her people.
+Under their traditional government, hereditary chiefs typically serve for life.
+They govern by a consensus of the clans.
+The Seneca and all the Haudenosaunee peoples have a matrilineal kinship system, in which descent and property are passed through the maternal line.
+Children are considered born into the mother's clan and take their status from her people.

 "The Tonawanda Band consists of eight 'clans': the Snipe, the Heron, the Hawk, the Deer, the Wolf, the Beaver, the Bear, and the Turtle.
 Each clan appoints a clan mother, who in turn appoints an individual to serve as Chief [from hereditary maternal lines].
 The clan mother retains the power to remove a Chief and, in consultation with members of the clan, provides recommendations to the Chief on matters of tribal government.
 The clan mothers cannot disregard the views of the clan, nor can the Chiefs disregard the recommendations of the clan mothers."